-The GTP, a state agency, has been working on its Strategic Plan, which will be completed in December 2010.
+The Authority is working with the DOT and is updating its Strategic Plan, which will be completed in December 2011.
 The outlook for the agency becoming and being recognized as a major aerospace/aviation/logistics hub depends largely on the state's continued commitment to this economic development project.